duyet/shopee-track-demo/README.md

 For example, i'm using Google Data Studio to build a dashboard.
 Please find the live version here: https://datastudio.google.com/reporting/c4e332ca-d94a-45e3-882c-b56f96e04c50

 ![Data Studio Dashboard](.github/screenshot-data-studio.png)

+# Discussion

+- How to scale this project to 100 million URLs?
+- How to scan every single product on Shopee?
+- How to deal with duplication?
+- How to design the database if the `master.csv` becomes bigger than 10GB, 100GB, ...?
+- What if Shopee blocked us by too many requests?
+- What if Github Actions blocked us by bad situations?